plicplocplicploc/esp32_mi_scale_2/README.md

 * This [summary](https://github.com/wiecosystem/Bluetooth/blob/master/doc/devices/huami.health.scale2.md#advertisement) and [that other one](https://github.com/wiecosystem/Bluetooth/blob/master/doc/devices/huami.health.scale2.md#advertisement) were useful too.

 ## What's new, in a nutshell
-* Massive code re-write from forked repo, better organised.
+* Code re-write from forked repo, better organised.
-* Now support for scale config.
+* Support for scale config.
-* Listener that uploads data to Garmin Connect.
-* Keeps track of all measurements in two files: one full backup, one file to be used as a HA sensor.

 ## Known problems and to-do
-* Handle all internet calls with a retry mechanism.
-* Add a user weight range in user config and ignore values outside of that range (python side).
 * Monitor: MQTT messages somehow didn't always go through.
 Now using a check mechanism to make sure the MQTT payload was actually sent.
 Can probably be improved.

 ## How to